 How much time do I need to devote to a new cat?

-Cats need lots of love and attention, especially kittens.
+Cats need lots of love and attention, which is true for kittens.
 They feel safe and cared for when you spend time with them.
 Make sure to play and bond with your cat every day.
 This helps them adjust to their new home and builds a strong bond.

 What supplies do I need before bringing a new cat home?